wrong-lang/manao/README.md

 ## 📖 Wiki

 The project has a dedicated wiki for guides and documentation.
-Read more at the [ManaoWiki](https://github.com/wrong-lang/manao/wiki/) Available in English and Thai.
+Read more at the [ManaoWiki](https://manaobot.netlify.app/) Available in English and Thai.
+The source code of ManaoWiki is available at [wrong-lang/manao-wiki](https://github.com/wrong-lang/manao-wiki)

 ## 📍 Features